Deepest sensitivity to wavelike dark photon dark matter with superconducting radio frequency cavities: Dark Photon Dark Matter Search with an SRF Cavity

-The cavity's resonant frequency is identified using a self-excited loop~\cite{Fong2011SELFEO, delayen1978phase}.
-The thermal noise from the output of the cavity is amplified, phase-shifted, and fed back into the input of the cavity.
-The phase shifting is performed with an ATM P2506.
-A power splitter feeds the cavity's output power to the spectrum analyzer to monitor the response to the self-excited loop.
+The cavity's resonant frequency is identified using a self-excited loop (SEL)~\cite{Fong2011SELFEO, delayen1978phase}.
+The thermal noise from the output of the cavity is amplified, phase shifted, and fed back into the input of the cavity.
+A power splitter feeds the cavity's output power to the spectrum analyzer to monitor the response to the SEL.
 The peak of the power spectrum corresponds to the cavity resonance.

-The cavity's loaded quality factor $\ql$ is measured using a decay measurement~\cite{padamsee}.
-This decay measurement is implemented with a Keysight ENA Network Analyzer E5080B.
-At the resonant frequency, the network analyzer injects a \SI{15}{dBm} signal with a bandwidth of \SI{1}{kHz} into the input transmission line.
-Port 2 of the VNA measures the absolute power from the cavity output line.
-The network analyzer source is then turned off, and the output power is observed to decay over several seconds until it reaches an equilibrium.
-The measured power is fitted using $P_t = A\exp(-t/\tau_L)$, and $\ql = 2\pi f_0 \tau_L$.
-Three decay measurements were taken.
-Of the three trials, smallest loaded quality factor measured is $\ql = \num{8.7e9}$.
+The SEL was also used to characterize cavity microphonics, i.e., detuning induced by vibrations.
+Microphonics causes the cavity's instantaneous frequency to fluctuate over time, which causes the dark matter signal to spread beyond the cavity bandwidth.
+This frequency modulation causes the dark matter signal power to leak into different sidebands.
+Two prominent sidebands were identified at \SI{14.3}{Hz} and \SI{57.2}{Hz}.
+Their combined effect caused the dark matter signal amplitude to be reduced by \SI{0.54}{dB}.
+The signal attenuation factor from Equation~\ref{eqn:dp0_power} is thus $\eta = 0.88$.
+The SEL implementation, measurement, and characterization of microphonics are described in more detail in Appendix~\ref{app:microphonics}.

-The antenna external quality factors are measured beforehand in a separate test stand following the procedure outlined in Reference~\cite{doi:10.1063/1.4903868}.
-From the measured external quality factors $Q_e$ and the measured $\ql$, the cavity coupling coefficient of the cavity output port can be determined using $\beta = \left(\ql/Q_e\right)/\left(1-\ql/Q_e \right)$.
-From the measured $\ql$ and $Q_e$, $\beta = 0.68\pm 0.11$.
+The cavity's loaded quality factor $\ql$ is measured using a decay measurement~\cite[p.155]{padamsee}, where the cavity is first energized and the time constant $\tau_L$ in which the energy decays is extracted.
+The decay measurements consistently demonstrated $Q_L = 2\pi f_0 \tau_L = \num{4.7e9}$.
+The antenna external quality factors $Q_{e1}$ and $Q_{e2}$ are measured beforehand in a separate liquid helium bath test stand following the procedure outlined in Reference~\cite{doi:10.1063/1.4903868}.
+The external quality factors were determined to be $Q_{e1}=\num{8.4e9}$ and $Q_{e2}=\num{2.3e12}$ with 10\% uncertainty.
+This results in an unloaded Q, $Q_0 = \num{1.1e10}$.
+The cavity coupling coefficient of the output port is determined to be $\beta = \left(\ql/Q_e\right)/\left(1-\ql/Q_e \right) = \num{1.3\pm0.3}$.

 For this proof-of-principle measurement, there is no tuning mechanism.
 A single power spectrum is measured.
 In the absence of a discovery, an exclusion on the kinetic mixing strength $\chi$ is determined from the measured power spectrum, the system noise temperature, and cavity properties.
 The relevant properties for determining the dark photon signal power and system noise temperature are shown in Table~\ref{tab:operating_parameters}.